sannysri/WordPress-Auto-Featured-Image/readme.md

-# WP Default Featured Image
+# WP Auto Featured Image

 Are you tired of manually setting a featured image for every new post, page, or custom post type in WordPress?
 Do you wish to have a default featured image automatically assigned when publishing or updating your content?